Photo #1

 Stanley Barber Shop in 1922

-Barbers Murray McGinnis and Clarence Hovis It was located on the corner of Plum and Main Streets and was a source of pride
+Barbers Murray McGinnis and Clarence Hovis It was located on the corner of Plum and Main Streets and was a source of pride for Stanley.

 Photo #3